 To log this Virtual Geocache, you must take a picture in the area of GZ making the "Shaka Sign" (image on right) with the spire in the background, and attach it to your found log.
 No faces are reqired in the picture, just a hand.

 - Do Not Take the picture from a large distance away, you must be within 20m of GZ and the Spire visable.

 - Do Not Send me the picture, attach to your log.
 Logs without a picture will be deleted without notification.

-- In regards to Group logs, one photo is permitted but all in the group must make the Shaka Sign.
-The individual posting the group photo must also post the Geocaching Usernames of those in the photo to their log.
+- In regards to Group logs, a group photo is permitted but all in the group must make the Shaka Sign.
+The group photo should be uploaded to the log of each finder.

 Lbh pna'g zvff vg!